emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has history + watchlists. ✔️
 1. Has content sorting, collections, and recommendations based on what people watch. ✔️
 1. Does have 4K, guide is linked next to their site ✔️
 1. Site looks good + works well on mobile. ✔️

 ***
+## VidBox
+### Score: 21/24
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Has 12 english and 6 non eng hosts, but does not auto-switch if one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI is good, feels very modern and search shows results as you type. ✔️
+1. Has built in subs for most content and allows you to upload your own and make adjustments. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has watchlists and history. ✔️
+1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
+1. Site does have 4K content. ✔️
+1. Site looks good + works well on mobile. ✔️

+***